 Teaching our pupils / young people to stay safe on line is a crucial part of their learning.
 It is essential that they are equipped with the tools they need to become responsible online citizens.

-E-safety is high on our agenda right from the start of the school year.
+Online safety is high on our agenda right from the start of the school year.

 Anti-bullying week in November provides a good opportunity to teach the pupils and young people about cyber-bullying specifically and steps to take if they, or someone they know, encounters this.
 In addition each February our school participates in ‘Safer Internet Day’, a world-wide initiative raising the profile of e-safety to learners of all ages.